vcmerritt/nextcloud/README.md

 sed -i 's/BaseVMBuild/NextCloud01/g' /etc/hosts
 sed -i 's/BaseVMBuild/NextCloud01/g' /etc/hostname

+# If you are using a domain other than MYDOMAIN.COM execute the following (replace newdomain with your domain name):
+sed -i 's/mydomain\.com/newdomain\.com/g' /etc/hosts

 Change the Network to use a static IP Address (NextCloud01)
 #Make sure you change the IP, mask and gateway to the correct IP before executing this command
 sed -i 's/dhcp/static\n   address 192\.168\.2\.45\n   netmask 255\.255\.255\.0\n   gateway 192\.168\.2\.1\n   dns-nameservers 192\.168\.2\.40\n   dns-domain mydomain\.com\n   dns-search mydomain\.com/g' /etc/network/interfaces